top of page

 The Science Behind Wetting Wood

 Wetting the wood causes the grain to swell.
 When water is applied, it penetrates the fibers and makes them expand.
-Following this, sanding can continue, resulting in a noticeably smoother feel and appearance.
-In fact, many woodworkers report that this method reduces dust and results in a finer surface.
+Following this, you can continue sanding, which results in a noticeably smoother feel and appearance.
+Many woodworkers report that this method reduces dust and results in a finer surface.

 Additionally, wetting can fill the pores of woods like oak and ash.
-By wetting and then sanding these woods, subsequent finishes such as stains or sealers adhere better, leading to a uniform appearance after the final coat.
-Research suggests that this technique can improve stain absorption by up to 30%, reducing blotches and enhancing color vibrancy.
+By wetting and then sanding these woods, subsequent finishes such as stains or sealers adhere better.
+This leads to a uniform appearance after the final coat.
+Research suggests that this technique can improve stain absorption by up to 30%.
+It reduces blotches and enhances color vibrancy.

 When to Wet Wood Between Sanding